kotare-2020/1000-words/README.md

+#MVP
+i want a space to draw witch then sends my drawing to someone else i want the same as above for writing i

 # A starter webpack project for React

 This is a starter project that uses webpack to transpile and bundle ES6 React code.
 To use, consider these steps: